marc-thieme/KITcar-Turtlerace/README.md

     facilitating development.
     To set up this devcontainer, follow the
     [readme in kitcar-ws](https://github.com/KITcar-Team/kitcar-ws/blob/main/README.md).
-    You can skip the `colcon build` step because we don't need to build any of the standard projects.
+    You can skip the `colcon build --symlink-install` step because we don't need to build any of the standard projects.

 2. After following the instructions, you should have vscode open and connected to the devcontainer.